rhayes777/PyAutoFit/docs/cookbooks/result.rst

 contains a summary of the results, for example the maximum log likelihood model and error estimates on parameters at 1 and 3 sigma confidence.

-Accessing results via the ``samples_summary`` is much faster, because as it does reperform calculations using the full list of samples.
+Accessing results via the ``samples_summary`` is much faster, because as it does not reperform calculations using the full list of samples.
 Therefore, if the result you want is accessible via the ``samples_summary`` you should use it but if not you can revert to the ``samples.